 5 Reasons to Visit Johannesburg

-We were pleasantly surprised to find a wide selection of things to do in Johannesburg.
-As tourists, we could have spent our few days doing activities like drinking pints of brew at the SAB World of Beer and bungee jumping off of the Orlando Towers.
+We were wondering what to do in Johannesburg and were pleasantly surprised to find a wide selection of things to do in Joburg.
+As tourists, we could have spent our few days doing activities in Johannesburg like drinking pints of brew at the SAB World of Beer and bungee jumping off of the Orlando Towers.
 We’re all for fun, but there’s so much more to do in the city.
 Plus, let’s face it, we’re not really bungee jumping adventure travelers.

 Sure, we had fun during our visit, but we didn’t stop at the popular Johannesburg attractions.
 We rolled up our sleeves and discovered the soul of the city.
 Here are the five aspects of Johannesburg that resonated with us and that we’ll remember forever: